BabyBalooga/hackOHI.O/README.md

 ChilledWaterSourceID | BuildingID representing the source of chilled water of this building (1) HotWaterSourceID |     BuildingID representing the source of hot water of this building (1)

-1. Some buildings are supplied by other buildings on campus and will have values, others are supplied by external sourced and will not have values.
+1. Some buildings are supplied by other buildings on campus and will have values, others are supplied by external sources and will not have values.